-- B. All students taking AP Classes are required to take the corresponding AP Exams.
+- A. "Accelerated learning" means an organized method of learning that enables a student to meet individual academic goals and graduation requirements while pursuing higher levels of skill development, including without limitation the following coursework: - 1.
+A College Board Pre-Advanced Placement and Advanced Placement (AP) course; - 2.
+An International Baccalaureate (IB) Diploma Programme course; - 3.
+A Cambridge Advanced International Certificate of Education course; - 4.
+A concurrent credit course; and - 5.
+A substantively similar course or program approved by the Division of Elementary and Secondary Education. - B. All students taking AP Classes are required to take the corresponding AP Exams.
 Weighted credit is available for these classes.
 To receive weighted credit for an AP class, a student must be enrolled in an AP course for the entire year and take the AP Exam in May.
-If a student fails to take his/her AP exam, a counselor will be notified that a weighted credit cannot be given for the class. - C. The State of Arkansas pays the AP Exam fee for each test taken.
-Contacting the AP Coordinator to arrange a late exam is the responsibility of the student.
-Late tests will be considered according to College Board guidelines on acceptable reasons for late exams.
-If a student cannot take the regularly scheduled test because of a school related function (i.e. State Tournament), the district will be responsible for these exam fees. - D. Students failing (F) an AP class may sign up to take the AP Exam for that course, but the student will be responsible for paying the testing fee. - E. Pre-AP courses are offered in English 10, Spanish, Geometry, Algebra 2, Pre-Calculus/Trig, Chemistry, Biology, World History, and Art.
+If a student fails to take his/her AP exam, a counselor will be notified that a weighted credit cannot be given for the class. - C..
+Pre-AP courses are offered in English 10, Spanish, Geometry, Algebra 2, Pre-Calculus/Trig, Chemistry, Biology, World History, and Art.
 These courses are designed to prepare students for the rigor of AP classes.
 Pre-AP students will not take the AP exam and no weighted credit is given for the classes.